 Sinai ignored in Egypt development plans

-Author: An Al-Monitor correspondent in Sinai Posted May 1, 2014
+Author: A correspondent in Sinai Posted May 1, 2014

 NORTH SINAI — “April 25, the anniversary of Sinai’s liberation.
 One of the days that I hate most in life.”
 These are the words Sinai activist Ahmed al-Ghoul posted to his Facebook page to expressed his deep-felt anger about the transformation of the anniversary “of the liberation of the Sinai Peninsula from Israeli occupation” into a big lie, as he put it.
 From Ghoul's perspective, the government and media use the anniversary as an opportunity to disseminate fictitious figures involving billions of Egyptian pounds and yearly statements on the supposed development of the Sinai.

 The population of Sinai is less than 500,000, which is less than 1% of the Egyptian population.
 Its inhabitants live on about 6% of Egypt’s land mass — the peninsula is three times the size of the Nile Delta region.
 Sinai suffers from marginalization and poverty as a result of neglect by the central government.
 According to the Social Fund for Development's 2013 poverty map, poverty afflicts more than 45% of its inhabitants.

 There has been a great deal of talk about developing the area since the release of the planning document titled "The National Project for the Development of the Sinai" in September 1995.
 The Egyptian parliament approved the project to run until 2017, with the aim of providing assistance to the Sinai in the amount of 70 billion Egyptian pounds [$20.5 billion at the time].